Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 4

-Screen 2-3 providers with a phone consultation
+Screen 2 to 3 providers with a phone consultation

 5

-Attend your first session and evaluate fit
+Attend the first session and evaluate fit

 Dismisses your concerns